akornelia/salt-fall19-stars/README.md

 ### Ratings are personal.
 Two different users should only see their own ratings.
-If Joe is logged in and rates R2/D2 with two stars he should always see two the two stars associated with R2/D2.
+If Joe is logged in and rates R2/D2 with two stars he should always see the two stars associated with R2/D2.
 (Unless he changes his ratings for R2/D2)
 But if Jane is logged in and rates R2/D2 with four stars, she should always see her ratings of R2/D2 - no matter what Joe does!

 ### Ratings API